theRoice/theroice/README.md

 # Eric Leachman
-### Computer Science Major at Eastern Washington University with an emphasis on cyber security.s
+### Computer Science Major at Eastern Washington University with an emphasis on cyber security.

 <!--
 **theRoice/theroice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.